harold-js/harold-website/src/docs/guides.md

 </div>
 ```

-In markdown files, you can also use standard HTML code.
-Of course, most of it.
-Some special scripting tags are removed when compiling.
+In Markdown files, you can also use standard HTML.
+Some special scripting tags are removed during compilation.

-Since version 1.3.0, images in markdown automatically get optimized:
+Since version 1.3.0, images in Markdown automatically get optimized:
 - **Automatic dimensions** - Width and height attributes are added automatically to prevent layout shift (only for local files)
 - **Lazy loading** - Native `loading="lazy"` for better performance
 - **Async decoding** - `decoding="async"` for non-blocking rendering